-This work was supported by Rosetrees Trust Grant PGS19-2/10111, Retina UK and Fight for Sight UK (RP Genome Project GR586), the Wellcome Trust [grant number 093113], the French Ministry of Health (National Program for Clinical Research, PHRC 2008 N°4266 Amelogenesis imperfecta), the University Hospital of Strasbourg (HUS, API, 2009-2012, 'Development of the oral cavity: from gene to clinical phenotype in Human') and the grant ANR-10-LABX-0030-INRT, a French State fund managed by the Agence Nationale de la Recherche under the frame programme Investissements d'Avenir labelled ANR-10-IDEX-0002-02.
-It was also financed by and contributed to the actions of the project No. 1.7 "RARENET: a tri-national network for education, research and management of complex and rare disorders in the Upper Rhine" co-financed by the European Regional Development Fund (ERDF) of the European Union in the framework of the INTERREG V and previously INTERREG IV Upper Rhine program as well as to the ERN (European reference network) CRANIO initiative.
-ABZ is a USIAS 2015 Fellow of the Institute of Advanced Studies (Institut d'Etudes Avancées) de l'Université de Strasbourg, France.
+Funding This work was supported by Rosetrees Trust Grant PGS19-2/10111, Retina UK and Fight for Sight UK (RP Genome Project GR586), the Wellcome Trust (grant number: 093113), the French Ministry of Health (National Program for Clinical Research, PHRC 2008 No 4266 Amelogenesis Imperfecta), the University Hospital of Strasbourg (HUS, API, 2009-2012, 'Development of the oral cavity: from gene to clinical phenotype in Human') and the grant ANR-10-LABX-0030-INRT, a French state fund managed by the Agence Nationale de la Recherche under the frame programme Investissements d'Avenir labelled ANR-10-IDEX-0002-02.
+It was also financed by and contributed to the actions of the Project No 1.7 'RARENET: a tri-national network for education, research and management of complex and rare disorders in the Upper Rhine', cofinanced by the European Regional Development Fund (ERDF) of the European Union in the framework of the INTERREG V and previously INTERREG IV Upper Rhine programme as well as to the European Reference Network (ERN) CRANIO initiative.
+AB-Z is a USIAS 2015 Fellow of the Institute of Advanced Studies (Institut d'Etudes Avancées) de l'Université de Strasbourg, France.
 UH is the recipient of a Leeds Doctoral Scholarship (LDS).
 This work is part of the Projet E-GENODENT financed by the Fonds d'Intervention Régionale (FIR) of the Agence Régionale de Santé Grand Est (2019-2022).
-We are grateful for funding provided by Filière TETECOU and "Pierre Henri et ses amis" patient support groups.
+We are grateful for the funding provided by Filière TETECOU and 'Pierre Henri et ses amis' patient support groups.